ProjectSerenity/firefly/README.md

 # Firefly

-Firefly is a microkernel research OS inspired by [Plan 9 from Bell Labs](https://9p.io/plan9/).
+Firefly is a research OS inspired by [Plan 9 from Bell Labs](https://9p.io/plan9/).
 Firefly's planned name was Serenity, but [SerenityOS](https://github.com/SerenityOS/serenity) got there first.
 This project is in no way associated with SerenityOS.

+This repository consists of:

+- the Firefly kernel in [`kernel`](/kernel)
-The full set of code and build tools for the Firefly kernel is in [`kernel`](/kernel).
+- the Firefly kernel static analyser in ['kcheck'](/kcheck)
+- the Firefly image builder in ['imgbuild'](/imgbuild)
+- the Pure64 bootloader (modified for Firefly) in ['Pure64'](/Pure64)

 Firefly is intended for executing cloud-native containerised server software.
 As a result, there are no plans to add a graphical user interface, device drivers, or a concept of users.
 Instead, the priority is to support userland applications on a virtual machine, with strong separation between processes.
 Firefly will provide a highly stable ABI, with syscalls providing the sole interface between userland processes and the kernel.

 Drawing inspiration from Plan 9, _everything is a filesystem_.
 Overlay filesystems are a fundamental component of Firefly, with network resources, system information, and disk filesystems mounted onto a virtual filesystem.
 Process namespaces are used to produce independent resource trees for processes, filesystems, and network resources.

+# Building Firefly

+While Firefly can be built locally, builds using a Docker container provide consistency.
+The full set of dependencies for building Firefly are defined in the ['Dockerfile'](/Dockerfile).
+Helper scripts are provided for common tasks:

+- building the Docker container used to build Firefly with ['./build-docker-builder'](/build-docker-builder)
+- building Firefly using the Docker container with ['./docker-build'](/docker-build)
+- running Firefly using QEMU with ['./run-qemu'](/run-qemu)
+- cleaning the build environment with ['./clean'](/clean)

+# Running Firefly

+As stated above, Firefly can be run with QEMU using the ['./run-qemu'](/run-qemu) helper script.
+Firefly has the following dependencies:

+- An Intel x86_64 processor, of Ivy Bridge generation or later
+- A VESA-compatible display, supporting 1024x768 resolution with 24-bit colour
+- At least 128 MiB of RAM

 ## FAQ